EGYPT UNDISCOVERED

 Dr. Mostafa Waziri

-There is no one better to take you behind the scenes of the most exciting archaeological projects than Egypt’s Head of Antiquities.
-Dr. Waziri, who oversees all archaeological sites in Egypt, leads you on a private VIP tour of Saqqara and its lesser-known areas, and shows you recent work, excavations and new discoveries.
+There is no one better to take you behind the scenes of the most exciting archaeological projects than one of Egypt’s Heads of Antiquities.
+With Dr. Waziri, you will gain special access to the Tomb of Wahtye.
+He will also give you a private lecture and show you recent work, excavations and new discoveries.

 I am honored to give you a private lecture and show you our recent work.
 Some of our new discoveries haven’t been published yet, so it will be my pleasure to reveal what we have discovered in the last couple of years, the last couple of months – and even the last couple of days!
 You will never forget this tour.